 Your approach to GP financial planning depends heavily on your employment structure.
 Each arrangement brings different financial considerations and planning opportunities.

 GP Partners receive profit shares from practice performance, creating variable income that requires careful cash flow management.
-You'll need to plan for tax payments on profits, pension contributions, and potential practice investment requirements.
+Understanding the financial implications of becoming a partner is essential for planning tax payments on profits, pension contributions, and potential practice investment requirements.

 Salaried GPs have more predictable income but fewer tax planning opportunities.
 Your focus should be on maximizing pension contributions and building wealth outside the practice structure.